PhantomChain/docs/docs/guidebook/core/node-lifecycle.md

 # Examining the Node Lifecycle

-Let's take a look inside Ark Core to better understand what's happening behind the scenes when we install and start our relays and forgers.
+Let's take a look inside Phantom Core to better understand what's happening behind the scenes when we install and start our relays and forgers.
 From the moment Core Commander pings our node awake to the moment our node is brought offline, we'll look at the behavior that all Ark nodes share and examine differences and commonalities between relays and forgers.

 ## Starting Our Node